Deterministic evolution of gauge fields through a singularity: Proof of continuation under a one-dimensional ansatz

 In this section, we consider a simpler but illustrative case in which the electromagnetic field has only one spatial component:

 These conditions are preserved by the equations of motion:

-In our \textit{ansatz}, we arbitrarily chose to keep the third component as the non-zero one, but this choice does not make the model lose any generality.
-In fact, if we were to choose the first or second component of $A_a$ and $E^a$ as the non-zero one in our \textit{ansatz}, the dynamics would remain identical, with the labels for the first, second and third components permuted accordingly.
-This can be proven by performing a simultaneous reflection transformation, such as $q_1 \to q_2$, $q_3 \to q_1$, $q_2 \to q_3$ and likewise for $p^a$.
-This transformation does not change the Bianchi-IX part of the Hamiltonian constraint: this is due to a discrete symmetry of our system, which remains invariant under the aforementioned reflection transformations.
+In our \textit{ansatz}, we arbitrarily chose to keep the third component as the nonzero one, but this choice does not make the model lose any generality.
+In fact, if we were to choose the first or second component of $A_a$ and $E^a$ as the nonzero one, the dynamics would remain identical, with the labels for the first, second and third components permuted accordingly.
+This can be proven by performing a reflection transformation, such as $q_1 \to q_2$, $q_3 \to q_1$, $q_2 \to q_3$, and likewise for $p^a$.
+This transformation does not change the Bianchi-IX and scalar parts of the Hamiltonian constraint: this is due to a discrete symmetry of our system, which remains invariant under the aforementioned reflection transformations.